IBM/kar/README.md

 KAR goes beyond individual invocations to offer guarantees about nested invocations and chains of invocations.
-- KAR guarantees that a retry of a failed caller will not begin until all of the non-failed callees of the previous execution have compileted.
+- KAR guarantees that a retry of a failed caller will not begin until all of the non-failed callees of the previous execution have completed.
 - KAR introduces a tail call
 mechanism that makes it possible to transactionally transfer control from one actor method to another (of the same or a different actor) so that in a chain of invocations, only the last invocation in the chain will be retried even if both the caller and callee actors have failed.
-Developers still have to worry about retries typically by making individual actor methods idempotent, but, using tail calls, complex code can be broken into smaller pieces that are easier to make idempotent.
+Developers still have to worry about retries, typically by making individual actor methods idempotent, but, using tail calls, complex code can be broken into smaller pieces that are easier to make idempotent.